Gerrxt07/BEACN/README.md

 # BEACN
-This new FiveM framework is the next generation of roleplay technology.
-It's fast, immersive, and modern.
+These FiveM Scripts are the next generation for roleplay.
 Help us to develope a new era of roleplay!